Exercise 1 - Plot profiles in python#

 Step 3: Complete the Exercise#

-The assignment notebook is structured with both instructional content and coding tasks.
+The assignment notebook is structured with both instructional information and coding tasks.

 📝 Markdown cells contain instructions and explanations using Markdown syntax.